 Salvaging - the regular way:

-Now that you have everything you need to get started, you can enter your ship and LAUNCH it.
-Fly to a planet, any planet with an atmosphere, and maintain an orbit within one unit of the planet.
+Now that you have everything you need to get started, fly your ship to a planet with an atmosphere (remember the SCAN command will help), and maintain an orbit within one unit of the planet.
 Head down to your docking bay and type GO HATCH.
 You will now be in your vehicle docking bay, where you can ENTER the SALVAGER.
 Please note that only one person will fit in an atmospheric salvager.
-You can now LAUNCH the salvager into the planet's atmosphere.
+You can now type LAUNCH to launch the salvager into the planet's atmosphere.

-Now, before you start salvaging, there's a few things you should know.
+Now, before you start salvaging, there are a few things you should know.
 First, you can type SM to check your map, just like a ship.
-This will show you a map of the current level, what level you're on and how much charge your salvager has remaining.
+This will show you a map of the current level, what level you're on, and how much charge your salvager has remaining.
 Salvagers have a limited power supply, so you need to keep a constant eye on the power levels, otherwise you may crash and lose your salvager and anything you have salvaged.

-Once your salvager is full, return to your ship and you can TRANSFER the components like any other debris.
+Once your salvager is full, return to your ship (using the + command until you've exited the atmosphere) and you can TRANSFER the components like any other debris.